 In this way, fulfilling requests involves dramatically fewer emails, phone calls, sticky notes, and other error-prone procedures.
 Instead, everything possible is managed and tracked by software.

 Essentially, HelloID automates the self-service request process right up to the point where human intervention is absolutely required.

-The main feature of HelloID Access Management is single sign-on (SSO).
+The main feature of HelloID Access Management is single sign-on (SSO) for applications.

 With SSO, you specify an IdP—typically the organization's IT user directory—and HelloID allows end users to log into all their web apps with a single click.
 They are automatically authenticated against the chosen IdP.
 In this way, the user only needs to memorize the HelloID portal URL and one username/password combination.
 This means easier access for users, and far fewer password-related tickets for the IT department.

 To support SSO functionality, HelloID offers user synchronization from your organization's directory system, multi-factor authentication (MFA), custom access rules and policies, full access history auditing and reporting, and more.
 HelloID also handles complex scenarios such as multiple IdPs, complex attribute mappings, and even using HelloID itself as the user directory.

 The diagram below shows the HelloID SSO solution:

 - HTTP form POST

 After subscribing to HelloID, you will receive an email with your organization's HelloID portal URL, administrator username, and password.